 BOPP is a messenger of healthy food, with a menu that has some animal products.
 Although there are plenty of fully vegan foods, such as rice and quinoa bowls, wraps, sandwiches, and smoothies.
 The cake selection offers delightful surprises every day.

-Vegan Restaurant V has a smaller sister café named Kringel, with a fully vegan menu packed with alternating lunch offers, larger and smaller meals as well as pretzels and other cakes and baked goods.
+Kringel is a café with a fully vegan menu packed with alternating lunch offers, smaller and larger meals as well as the Estonian kringel and other cakes and baked goods.

 The Baltic Station Market which borders the trendy Kalamaja region has a lot of vegan food establishments.
 For example, the restaurant Veg Machine, a small and pleasant concession stand whose short but laudable menu represents the best that vegan street food has to offer.
 There are a couple of tables and a few high stools that guests can use.

 The market also houses Japanese restaurant Tokumaru, which provides several vegan food options.
-This acclaimed restaurant chain can also be found in Solaris centre, and a location will reopen in the T1 shopping centre in November.
+The restaurant chain that has earned numerous accolades can also be found in the Solaris Centre and T1 Shopping Centre.

-The enchanting Ristikheina Café is a fantastic spot to visit when heading towards Pelgurand.
-This café-restaurant located in an old wooden house always has some vegan-friendly foods on offer and a delicious vegan cake in the shop window.
+A fantastic spot to visit on the way towards Pelguranna is the enchanting Ristikheina Café.
+This café-restaurant located in an old wooden house always has a number of vegan-friendly foods on offer and delicious vegan cakes in the shop windows.
+Modern cafés belonging to the same chain can also be found in the Baltic Station Market and Ülemiste Centre.